FabLab-Freising/infidel-sensor/README.md

 ### Calibration
 - Press Button and Power on Board --> Connecting via TTL-UART will promt you what to do
 - LED should flash 10 times fast to indicate start of calibration --> Release button while flashing fast!
-  * Led will flash once every second
+  * Led will flash
   * Insert 1.4mm drillbit
   * press button
-  * Led will flash once every second
+  * Led will flash
-  * Insert 1.7mm drillbit
+  * Insert 1.8mm drillbit
   * press button
-  * Led will flash once every second
+  * Led will flash
   * Insert 2mm drillbit
   * press button
 - Values will be stored and device will resume normal operation